Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

 #### Built-in extractors will change mapping of empty fields from zero-length string to null with quoting enabled

-In a future refresh, we will change the handling of empty cells in CSV-like files by the built-in extractors and align them with the documentation.
+In a future refresh, we will change the way built-in text extractors handle empty cells in CSV-like files and align them with the documentation.

 Currently, a CSV file `a.csv` with the content